-By this time were both at Amgen, the world’s largest biotech.
-We made goo-gobs of money; we had a house in the suburbs, a white picket fence, his and hers cars and motorcycles and two cats we rarely saw.
+By this time we were both at Amgen, the world’s largest biotech.
+We made goo-gobs of money; we had a house in the suburbs, a white picket fence, his and hers cars and motorcycles, and two cats we rarely saw.

 I drove a hybrid, and my husband drove a natural gas car.
 Parties, like the one I was planning for myself, were always well attended.
 We took European vacations, and we had lots of money saved for a rainy day.

 We had certainly arrived, by all accounts.
 We were also bored to tears and bordering on dissatisfaction, and we exhibited myriad stress-related symptoms.

 Raised by similarly-minded parents, Paul studied computer science and broke into information technology (IT) long before it was en vogue.
 What he’d actually wanted to do was be a park ranger.